The Best Arcades in Portland

 Ground Kontrol

-Portland’s best known bar arcade is inarguably Ground Kontrol, a monstrous, two-level gamer heaven beloved by locals and visitors alike.
-Founded in 1999 (and expanded extensively in 2018), Ground Kontrol houses more than 150 video games and pinball machines.
+Portland’s best-known bar arcade is Ground Kontrol, a monstrous, two-level gamer heaven beloved by locals and visitors alike.
+Founded in 1999 (and expanded extensively in 2018), Ground Kontrol houses more than 60 video games and 40 pinball machines.
 Bring a group to tackle the fan-favorite Killer Queen, which accommodates 10 players at a time.
 Gaming on a budget?
-Twice a month, the arcade hosts unlimited free play nights for a $7 cover.
-Open to minors until 5 p.m. daily.
+Several times a month, the arcade hosts unlimited free play parties for just $6–12 at the door.
+Open to minors until 5 p.m., Friday–Sunday.

-For those seeking a classic Portland dive setting, head over to the Standard, just off East Burnside Street.
-Named one of Portland’s last true neighborhood bars by Willamette Week, this straightforward, dimly-lit watering hole offers stiff drinks and a selection of gaming options including pool, shuffleboard, pinball and Pac-Man.
-For the extra adventurous, try your luck at a mystery bag from the joyous and wacky Venderia vending machine on site.
+For those seeking a classic Portland dive setting, head over to the Standard Tavern, just off East Burnside Street.
+Named one of Portland’s last true neighborhood bars by Willamette Week, this straightforward, dimly lit watering hole offers stiff drinks and a selection of gaming options including pool, pinball, Pac-Man and more.
+For the extra adventurous, try your luck at a mystery bag from the joyous and wacky Venderia vending machine on-site.
 21+.
-(Read more about Portland’s Venderias in our article.)

-New kid on the block Retro Gaming Bar has been likened to the living room of that one childhood friend who had every video game and system in existence (and probably a pool too).
-Plenty of couches and an 80s/90s vibe goes well with their numerous themed events.
+Providing arcade fun in the Woodlawn neighborhood since 2019, Retro Game Bar has been likened to the living room of that one childhood friend who had every video game and system in existence (and probably a pool, too).
+While away the hours playing a slew of vintage consoles, from Super Nintendo to Sega Dreamcast to Xbox (the original!).
+Plenty of couches and ‘80s/‘90s vibes go well with their numerous themed events.
+21+.

 Was this page helpful?